gustavo-ribeiro-santiago/guess-the-painting-game/README.md

 ## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.Contributions that improve the game, add new features, or fix bugs are welcome.
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.Contributions that improve the game, add new features, or fix bugs are welcome!

 Enjoy the game, and have fun guessing the paintings!